kean/Nuke/Documentation/Nuke.docc/Performance/Caching/accessing-caches.md

 cache.cachedImage(for: request, caches: [.disk]) // Only disk (decodes data)

 let data = cache.cachedData(for: request)
-cache.containsData(for: request) // Fast contains check
+cache.containsData(for: request) // Cheaper: doesn't read the file contents

 // Stores image in the memory cache and stores an encoded
 // image in the disk cache